supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 ![Screenshot](Screenshots/BankMarketingDataset.jpg)

 #### Automated ML Run
 We create an automated ML run for a classification experiment providing automlconfig and automlstep to a new pipeline.
 The pipeline run is submitted.
 It generates and tests a number of machine learning models.
+We can check the progress of the pipeline in Azure Studio using View Run Details widget

 #####	Progress of pipeline using View Run Details widget
 ![Screenshot](Screenshots/RunDetailsWidget.jpg)